mmisono/vatic/README.md

 ### OpenCV ###

 This version of vatic requires OpenCV to perform the tracking.
 If you have OpenCV installed on your system skip this step.
-Otherwise follow these instuctions to install it with Python bindings:
+Otherwise follow these instructions to install it with Python bindings:

 On Ubuntu look at https://help.ubuntu.com/community/OpenCV.
 The install process can